AstRonin/sgi/README.md

 ### Connection Part

 #### Arbiter
-Arbiter decide which stream is free (available), keeps busy socket(process), and it does not allow the use of extra resources.
+Arbiter decides which stream is free (available), keeps busy socket (process), and it does not allow the use of extra resources.

 #### Multiplexer

-Run multiplexer if your application support multiplexing.
-Even if you don't know, will be better run multiplexer also, it help your application don't be fail.
+Run multiplexer if your application supports multiplexing.
+Even if you don't know, will be better to run multiplexer also, it helps your application not to get failed.

 ```erlang
 {ok, _Pid} = sgi_sup:start_child(sgi_multiplexer, {?MODULE, request_pid})
 ```

-You should set callback function where multiplexer will getting your local PID from a storage(ETS) by request_id of your request: `{?MODULE, request_pid}` Set callback after start process `sgi_multiplexer:set_callback({M, F})` or set callback to each request `{send, Request, PoolPid, M, F}`.
+You should set callback function where multiplexer will get your local PID from a storage(ETS) by request_id of your request: `{?MODULE, request_pid}` Set callback after start process `sgi_multiplexer:set_callback({M, F})` or set callback to each request `{send, Request, PoolPid, M, F}`.